cyberofficial/Ollama-Dungeon/Guides/07-world-exploration.md

 ```
 > /look
-You are in the town square.
-There are streets leading north to the market, east to the tavern, and west to the residential area.
+You are in Sunspire City's Oasis Plaza.
+Shimmering waters reflect towering spires of golden sandstone.
+There are paths leading north to the palace district, south to the merchant quarter, east to the scholar district, and west to the whispering dunes.

-> /go east
+> /go south
-You moved to the tavern.
-It's a lively place with people chatting and drinking.
+You moved to the merchant quarter.
+It's a bustling marketplace with colorful stalls and the scent of spices.

 > /agents
 People here:
-- Alice (friendly): A woman with red hair wearing a tavern keeper's apron
-- Bob (curious): A middle-aged man sitting at a corner table
+- Zahra (shrewd): A skilled merchant trader with keen eyes for valuable goods

-> /say alice Hello!
+> /say zahra Hello!
 What can you tell me about this area?
-You say to Alice: "Hello!
+You say to Zahra: "Hello!
 What can you tell me about this area?"
-Alice says: "Welcome to the Rusty Dragon Tavern!
-The town is peaceful, but there have been strange noises from the forest lately.
-The market to the north has good supplies if you need anything."

-> /go west
-You moved back to the town square.
+Zahra says: "Welcome to Sunspire City's merchant quarter!
+This is where the finest goods from across the realm find their way to discerning buyers.
+The crystal caves below hold incredible treasures if you're brave enough to explore them."

 > /go north
+You moved back to the Oasis Plaza.

+> /go east
-You moved to the market.
-Various stalls are selling goods and produce.
+You moved to the scholar district.
+Ancient tomes and scrolls fill the libraries here.

 > /look
-The market is bustling with activity.
-Various merchants have set up stalls selling everything from fresh produce to handcrafted goods.
-A particular stall with potions catches your eye.
+The scholar district is a place of learning and ancient knowledge.
+Tall spires house vast libraries filled with the accumulated wisdom of ages.

-Exits: south (to town square)
+Exits: west (to Oasis Plaza)
 ```

 ## Tips for Effective Exploration